NBA Trade Rumors: Jusuf Nurkic And Danilo Gallinari To Celtics, Jae Crowder And Amir Johnson To Nuggets Highlight Nine-Asset Deal

 Celtics Hub has published a piece that details Boston’s potential interest in Nuggets small forward Danilo Gallinari.
 Gallinari is in the final year of his contract, with a player option for 2017-18.
 NBA writer Cameron Tabatabaie feels that the Celtics could obtain Gallinari at a reasonable price, and that he would be worth making a deal for — even if he decides to leave the team via free agency at the end of the season (which would free up cap space and allow Boston more flexibility in the free agent market).

 Current NBA trade rumors are pointing toward a potential transaction between the Boston Celtics and Denver Nuggets.
-The structure of this rumored proposal is as follows: the Celtics would receive Jusuf Nurkic, Danilo Gallinari, power forward Darrell Arthur and point guard Jameer Nelson.
-The Nuggets would acquire Jae Crowder, Amir Johnson, center Tyler Zeller, shooting guard Terry Rozier and a first-round draft pick in 2019.
+The structure of this rumored proposal is as follows: the Celtics would receive Jusuf Nurkic, Danilo Gallinari, power forward Darrell Arthur, and point guard Jameer Nelson.
+The Nuggets would acquire Jae Crowder, Amir Johnson, center Tyler Zeller, shooting guard Terry Rozier, and a first-round draft pick in 2019.
 This hypothetical swap is plausible from the NBA league office’s perspective, since it satisfies all NBA trade rules per the ESPN NBA Trade Machine.

 RELATED ARTICLES ON THE INQUISITR: